 - Fresh herbs aren’t typically added to a traditional Greek salad, but they add so much flavour I can’t resist using them in abundance.
 I love to add fresh mint and basil.

 - Many pasta salad recipes require you to wait until the pasta is cold before you add the dressing.
-In this recipe I pour over the dressing while the pasta is still hot.
-The little grains of orzo will soak up all the flavours of the dressing much faster while hot.
+In this recipe I pour over the dressing while the pasta is still quite hot.
+The little grains of orzo will soak up all the flavours of the dressing much faster.

 - Be careful not to overcook the orzo.
 You don’t want to to turn mushy.
 A little over “al dente” is just right.
 Be guided by the packet instructions.